OpenDSA/OpenDSA/RST/source/Development/TreeIndexing.rst

 adopting a rule such as requiring the BST to be complete can cause a great deal of rearranging of data within the tree.

+.. _PagedBST_AV:

+.. inlineav:: pagedBSTCON1 dgm
+   :align: center

+   Breaking the BST into blocks.
+   The BST is divided among disk blocks, each with space for three nodes.
+   The path from the root to any leaf is contained on two blocks.

+.. _BalancedBST:

+.. inlineav:: balanceBSTCON2 dgm
+   :align: center

+   An attempt to re-balance a BST after insertion can be expensive.
+   (a) A BST with six nodes in the shape of a complete binary tree.
+   (b) A node with value 1 is inserted into the BST of (a).
+   To maintain both the complete binary tree shape and the BST property, a major reorganization of the tree is required.

 .. _PagedBST:

 .. odsafig:: Images/PagedBST.png